palavrapasse/aspirador/README.md

 - Log to console
 - Log to file
 - Log to Telegram chat
-- Enumerate the log's levels
+- Log only for specific levels

 ## Usage